-Sweet potatoes are one of our go-to ingredients in the kitchen – their versatility, ease of use, delicious flavor and wide range of nutritional benefits mean they can brighten just about any dish.
+Sweet potatoes are one of our go-to ingredients in the kitchen – their versatility, ease of use, delicious flavor, and wide range of nutritional benefits mean they can brighten just about any dish.

-To begin with, sweet potatoes are surprisingly low in calorie – one medium spud is only 100 calories.
+To begin with, sweet potatoes are surprisingly low in calories – one medium spud is only 100 calories.
 Additionally, because they are made up of complex carbohydrates, they help you store energy that will keep you going throughout the day and avoid that late afternoon crash.

 Love sweet potatoes?
 Check out this Healthy packed lunch idea - Quick & easy to-go lunch

 The healthy perks don’t stop there.
 Sweet potatoes are a good source of fiber, which helps keep you feeling fuller longer.
 The nutrient-dense tuber is also higher in antioxidants than many veggies, which may help reduce the risk of cancer and other chronic diseases.

 Beyond the sweet potato’s myriad of health benefits, they are also mouthwateringly delicious and easy to incorporate into different dishes.
 For all of these reasons, sweet potatoes are commonly used in cuisines all over the world.